 INTRODUCTION 1-2

 What is the CLA?
 1

 CLA TASKS 2-3

 How are CLA tasks developed?
 2

 Why are both Performance Tasks and Analytic Writing Tasks necessary?
 3

 SCORING 3-5

 Can you describe the CLA scoring rubrics?
 3

 How are CLA tasks scored?
 4

 How are graders trained and evaluated?
 5

 SCALING PROCESS 5-6

 What is the procedure for converting raw scores to scale scores?
 5

 Do scaling equations change with each administration?
 5

-VALUE-ADDED SCORES 7
+VALUE-ADDED SCORES 6-8

 What do my school's value-added scores on the CLA mean?
 6

 What value-added model does the CLA use?
 7

+How can I calculate my value-added score?
+8

-ANALYSIS 7-8
+ANALYSIS 9

 What is the process for averaging students' scores for comparison and reporting?
-8
+9

 Does CLA analysis account for ceiling effects?
-8
+9

 Does the CLA account for range restriction?
-8
+9

 CONTROLLING FOR ENTERING ACADEMIC ABILITY (EAA) How do you "crosswalk" between the ACT and the SAT?
 How strong is the correlation between the SAT/ACT and the CLA?
 If the SAT/ACT are so closely correlated, why can't the SAT/ACT be used as a substitute for freshman scores?
 That is, why test freshman at all?
 What evidence do you have that SLE scores are equivalent to SAT scores to control for entering academic ability?
-8-9 8 9 9
+9-11 9 10 10 10

-CORRELATIONS WITH OTHER MEASURES To what degree is the National Survey of Student Engagement (NSSE) correlated with the CLA?
-Are there linkages or relationships between the CLA and any standardized placement test, e.g., a test used to determine what initial math or English course a freshman should take, such that the placement test could serve as a control for 10 10 10

-the entering ability of students?
-RELIABILITY What is the reliability of the CLA?
-10 10
+CORRELATIONS WITH OTHER MEASURES 11

+To what degree is the National Survey of Student Engagement (NSSE) correlated with 11

+Are there linkages or relationships between the CLA and any standardized placement test, e.g., a test used to determine what initial math or English course a freshman should take, such that the placement test could serve as a control for the entering ability of students?
-VALIDITY 11-12

-Do you have any evidence of construct validity?
 11

+RELIABILITY 12

-What about the face validity of your measures?
+12 What is the reliability of the CLA?
 11

-STUDENT EFFORT 12

-We are concerned that students won't devote sufficient effort to the CLA and that our CLA institutional results will suffer as a result.
+VALIDITY 12-13 What about the face validity of your measures?
+12 STUDENT EFFORT 13-14 We are concerned that students won't devote sufficient effort to the CLA and that our CLA institutional results will suffer as a result.
 Do you control for student effort?
-12 OTHER FACTORS OF INTEREST 12-13 Are there differences in scores by sex?
-By racial/ethnic group? s there an interaction between performance task "topic" and a student's major?
-12 13 ADDITIONAL TECHNICAL INFORMATION ABOUT THE CLA 14-15 References 16
+13 Other factors Of Interest 14 Are there differences in scores by sex?
+By racial/ethnic group?
+By school characteristics?
+14 Is there an interaction between performance task "topic" and a student's major?
+14 What is the relationship between CLA scores and time spent on CLA tasks?
+14 Why does CAE recommend a sample size of 100 students per cohort?
+15 Additional Technical Information About the CLA 15-16 References 17